SayaniRoyChowdhury/SayaniRoyChowdhury/README.md

    I am an aspiring Software Developer.

-- 🔭 I’m currently working in Tata Consultancy Services as an Oracle ERP Developer
+- 🔭 I’m currently working in Tata Consultancy Services as a Data Analyst.
-- 🌱 Exploring HTML, CSS, Javascript, Java, Python and Oracle Cloud Infrastructure.
+- 🌱 Exploring Python and Oracle Cloud Infrastructure.
-- 😄 Experience in SQL, PL SQL, Shell Scripting and Data Analysis
+- 😄 Experience in SQL, PL SQL and Exploratory Data Analysis
 - ⚡ I have an insatiable curiosity that drives me to constantly seek out new knowledge and explore diverse subjects.
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?logo=linkedin&logoColor=white&style=for-the-badge)](https://www.linkedin.com/in/sayani-roy-chowdhury/)